stsievert/dask-ml/docs/source/hyper-parameter-search.rst

 in the incremental learning case where we train models over batches of data.
 This requires that your models support the ``.partial_fit(...)`` method.
 It works by trying many possible parameters on the first few chunks of data, and then only continues training for those parameters that perform well.
+The best performing model sees every chunk of data with the default configuration.

 .. autosummary:: dask_ml.model_selection.HyperbandCV